This iPhone 8 review aims to answer the question 'is the iPhone 8 worth buying in 2022?' - in short, maybe.

 What you can take from this is that the iPhone 8 and iPhone SE (2020) are very similar phones, but because the iPhone SE (2020) is newer with slightly updated hardware, it's definitely the better buy in 2022.
 You will have to pay just a little bit more for it but it'll be worth it to get more years of updates from Apple.
 Take a look at the widget below to see where you can pick one up.

 The iPhone 8 measures 138.4 x 67.3 x 7.3 mm.
 That's fractionally larger than the iPhone 7, but it should still fit inside an iPhone 7 case.
 It carries over the 4.7-inch screen (more on that later).

 The size makes it a pleasure to hold and use one-handed, which could be the killer reason to buy the iPhone 8 over anything else.

-Clearly, you don't get the bezel-less displays which the Samsung Galaxy S8 and iPhone X offer.
+Clearly, you don't get the bezel-less displays that the Samsung Galaxy S8 and iPhone X offer.
 That makes the iPhone 8 feel a bit more dated than its competitors that were launched around the same time.

 The aluminium unibody design has been replaced by a glass back (evoking the spirit of the iconic iPhone 4).
 This allows for wireless charging and should improve the wireless performance (that's what other manufacturers like HTC have claimed in the past).